-I’m sitting by her bed as I write.
+I’m sitting by my daughter’s bed as I write.
 She’s asleep.
 Blissfully unaware of the mother falling to pieces beside her.

 How did this happen?
 How did she get so big, so fast?

 She looks like a person.
 A real, full-grown person.
 Not a child.
 Not a baby.
 Just a person.